mpatfield/homebridge-easy-mqtt/README.md

 `airquality/no2|value / 1883`

-### JSONPath + Transformer
+### Both JSONPath + Transformer

-You may also combine JSONPath and Transformer notation into a single entity
+You can also combine JSONPath and Transformer notation into a single entity

 `airquality$.no2|value * 1883`